FrederikRasmussen/police-campaign/README.md

   stealth, alternate Guns specialties and techniques.
 - House rules: Additional medical supplies

+## Gameplay Format

+Gameplay will happen in roughly three stages:

+1. A briefing provided pre-session.
+The briefing may include battlemaps, count of enemy combatants, assessment of their equipment, possible entry points and more.
+The briefing info should be provided 48 hours before a play session, and if additional information is desired, those questions should be asked in that time on Discord.

+2. Insertion and the operation.
+This is done real-time during the game session, first, the insertion is decided under the pressure of a 15 minute timer.
+If the team does not have a unanimous decision by then, entry point is determined at random.
+Once entry is established, a battlemap is applied and we begin round-based (or close-to round-based) movement and actions, kicking down doors, firing at tangos, and all the other good stuff.

+3. Initial debrief is provided at end-of-session.
+Players should get 30 minutes or so to give their own account (effectively giving a report) of the operation.
+If time is short, this report is cut and players are free to go.
+   Regardless of reports and accounts, complete debrief is given with mechanical effects described, and points awarded 48 hours after game session.
+   (I will try to give a heads up if I cannot do this within 48 hours)

+## House Rules

+This section contains additional house rules.
+So far, it is a simple list of medical items - these can also be found in the related equipment library for GCS

 ### Medical Supplies

 This section contains information on the custom medical supplies added to this